 The rally in 100 words: The progression of this asphalt event from Max Rendina’s Motorsport Italia organisation, is impressive.
 Having first run in 2013, Rally di Roma Capitale made its ERC debut in 2017 as Italy returned to the European championship for the first time in four years when Rallye Sanremo was on the calendar.
 It proved a big hit and continues to flourish.
-While COVID-19 restrictions meant no visit to Ostia for the seaside superspecial in 2019, the popular stages around Pico to the far south east of event hub Fiuggi remained.
+While COVID-19 restrictions meant no visit to Ostia for the seaside superspecial in 2020, the popular stages around Pico to the far southeast of event hub Fiuggi remained.
 By also counting as an Italian championship round, local participation is often strong.

 Event eligibility: ERC1, ERC2, ERC3, ERC Junior, ERC3 Junior, European Rally Championship for Teams, Abarth Rally Cup, Clio Trophy by Toksport WRT.
 ERC-MICHELIN Talent Factory incentives available